 The LeMans unit from Kessebohmer was named after the race track in France for its shape.
-It's inherited name around the design office is the "Peanut" or "Bean".
-Whatever you want to call it, it is one of my favorites.
+Its inherited name around the design office is the "Peanut" or "Bean."

 02 of 04

 Half Lazy Susan Shelves

 Many cabinet manufacturers have units available to fit a blind corner cabinet.
-Rev-A-Shelf is one of the major manufacturers (and one of my personal favorites) who makes this unit.
-It can be made of wood or plastic with 2 half-moon or half circles that glide along a side pole.
+Rev-A-Shelf is one of the major manufacturers who makes this unit.
+It can be made of wood or plastic with two half-moon or half circles that glide along a side pole.
 Most shelves operate individually and can be pulled half way or all the way out.
 Some also swivel out toward the user.
-These are nice units and are in most cases, the least costly option.
+These are nice units and are, in most cases, the least costly option.

 03 of 04